abaird986/aws-modern-application-workshop/README.md

 The Mythical Mysfits website serves it's static content directly from Amazon S3, provides a microservice API backend deployed as a container through AWS Fargate on Amazon ECS, stores data in a managed NoSQL database provided by Amazon DynamoDB, with authentication and authorization for the application enabled through AWS API Gateway and it's integration with Amazon Cognito.
 The user website clicks will be sent as records to an Amazon Kinesis Firehose Delivery stream where those records will be processed by serverless AWS Lambda functions and then stored in Amazon S3.

 You will be creating and deploying changes to this application completely programmatically.
-We have provided AWS CloudFormation templates that define the required infrastructure components as code, which includes a fully managed CI/CD stack utilizing AWS CodeCommit, CodeBuild, and CodePipeline.
+You will use the AWS Command Line Interface to execute commands that create the required infrastructure components, which includes a fully managed CI/CD stack utilizing AWS CodeCommit, CodeBuild, and CodePipeline.
 Finally, you will complete the development tasks required all within your own browser by leveraging the cloud-based IDE, AWS Cloud9.

-So, you will not be manually creating each individual resource inside AWS, completed CloudFormation templates will instead do that work for you.
-In order to dive deeper into the service and their features that the Mythical Mysfits website uses, you should review these CloudFormation templates as needed.
-CloudFormation allows AWS developers to declaratively define their full AWS environments as JSON or YAML files.
-So all of the required features and services that your application will use are there for you to see and review inside the provided templates.

 # Module 1: IDE Setup and Static Website Hosting